ethersphere/swarm/swarm/pss/README.md

 - ProtocolMsg
    An optional convenience structure for implementation of devp2p protocols.
 Contains Code, Size and Payload analogous to the p2p.Msg structure, where the payload is a rlp-encoded byteslice.
 For transport, this struct is serialized and used as the "payload" above.

-## TOPICS AND PROTOCOLS

-Pure pss is protocol agnostic.
-Instead it uses the notion of Topic.
-This is NOT the "subject" of a message.
-Instead this type is used to internally register handlers for messages matching respective Topics.

-Topic in this context virtually mean anything; protocols, chatrooms, or social media groups.

-When implementing devp2p protocols, topics are direct mappings to protocols name and version.
-The pss package provides the PssProtocol convenience structure, and a generic Handler that can be passed to Pss.Register.
-This makes it possible to use the same message handler code  for pss that are used for direct connected peers.
+### EXCHANGE

+Message exchange in `pss` requires end-to-end encryption.
+It implements both asymmetric and symmetric encryption schemes.

+The end recipient of a message is defined as the node that can successfully decrypt that message using stored keys.

+Messages are filtered using topics.
+Only incoming messages matches topic filters will be passed to underlying message handlers.

+Address hinting can be used to make message routing more or less directional.
+See ROUTING below.

+### ENCRYPTION

+Asymmetric message exchange in theory only requires the peer's public key and a topic to be sent.
+The public key is derived from the private key passed to the `pss` constructor.
+There is no PKI functionality in pss.
+Thus public keys must be looked up externally and must be explicitly stored in the pss instance using the API method `SetPeerPublicKey()`.

+Symmetric message exchange in `pss` is available through a handshake-mechanism on the API level (see HANDSHAKE below).
+Symmetric keys may also be set explicitly, using the API call `SetPeerSymmetricKey()`.
+When set explicitly, symmetric key expiry may be set arbitrarily.
+Adding the symmetric key to the collection of symmetric keys used for decryption is optional.

+Symmetric keys are stored using `whisperv5` as backend.

+It is assumed that the less resource-demanding symmetric encryption will be preferred over asymmetric encryption for normal message traffic, at least if the volume of messages is significant.

+### DECRYPTION

+When processing an incoming message, `pss` detects whether it is encrypted symmetrically or asymmetrically.

+When decrypting symmetrically, `pss` iterates through all stored keys, and attempts to decrypt with each key in order.
+The cache will only store a certain amount of keys, and the iterator will return keys in the order of most recently used key first.
+(Garbage collection of keys abandoned by cache storage is not yet implemented).

 ## CONNECTIONS

 A "connection" in pss is a purely virtual construct.
-There is no mechanisms in place to ensure that the remote peer actually is there.
-In fact, "adding" a peer involves merely the node's opinion that the peer is there.
+There are no mechanisms in place to ensure that the remote peer actually is present and listening.
+In fact, "adding" a peer involves merely a node's opinion that the peer is there.
 It may issue messages to that remote peer to a directly connected peer, which in turn passes it on.
 But if it is not present on the network - or if there is no route to it - the message will never reach its destination through mere forwarding.
+It may be argued that `pss` to a certain degree adopts the behavior of the `UDP` protocol.

+Internally `pss` the most primitive notion of "connection" is adding a peer's public key together with a topic in a keypool.
+In addition this method takes an address hint as parameters.
+The topic must be a valid whisper topic.
+The address hint is used for routing (see ROUTING below), and the value set will be used for all ensuing communcations using this public key / topic combination.

+### HANDSHAKE

+`pss` implements a handshake algorithm akin to `ssh`, where a special message structure is used to encapsulate the keys to be exchanged.
+This can be invoked using the API method `Handshake()`.
+The method takes topic and address hint as arguments.

+The handshake creates two separate symmetric keys, one for outgoing and one for incoming traffic.
+Symmetric keys have expiry times, and an expired symmetric key invalidates the handshake.
+Handshakes may be initiated at any time for any peer, regardless of expiry.

+Internally the handshake is performed as follows:

+* **Public key** of peer is added with originator's API call `SetPeerPublicKey()`
+* originator's API call `Handshake()` is executed with the peer's **public key**.
+* `pss` generates and stores a random symmetric key using whisper backend
+* the unencrypted symmetric key is wrapped in a `pssKeyMsg` struct
+* `pssKeyMsg` struct is sent asymmetrically to peer.
+* peer decodes the pss message and detects a `pssKeyMsg`
+* peer adds the symmetric key to its keypool, with the address byteslice provided in the `pssKeyMsg`
+* peer generates and stores a random symmetric key using whisper backend.
+* peer pairs the generated and received symmetric keys in an internal keypair index. (from now on peer considers this handshake as completed)
+* peer encrypts the generated symmetric key
+* the encrypted symmetric key is wrapped in a `pssKeyMsg` struct
+* `pssKeyMsg` struct is sent asymmetrically to originator.
+* originator decodes the pss message and detects a `pssKeyMsg`
+* originator attempts to decrypt the received symmetric key by iterating through its stored symmetric keys
+* originator adds the decrypted symmetric key to its keypool, with the address byteslice provided in the `pssKeyMsg`
+* originator pairs the received symmetric key with the symmetric key used to encrypt it in an internal keypair index
+* handshake is complete

+## ROUTING

+(please refer to swarm kademlia routing for an explanation of the routing algorithm used for pss)

+`pss` uses *address hinting* for routing.
+The address hint is an arbitrary-length MSB byte slice of the peer's swarm overlay address.
+It can be the whole address, part of the address, or even an empty byte slice.
+The slice will be matched to the MSB slice of the same length of all devp2p peers in the routing stage.

+If an empty byte slice is passed, all devp2p peers will match the address hint, and the message will be forwarded to everyone.
+This is equivalent to `whisper` routing, and makes it theoretically impossible to use traffic analysis based on who messages are forwarded to.

+## CACHING

+pss implements a simple caching mechanism, using the swarm DPA for storage of the messages and generation of the digest keys used in the cache table.
+The caching is intended to alleviate the following:

+- save messages so that they can be delivered later if the recipient was not online at the time of sending.

+- drop an identical message to the same recipient if received within a given time interval

+- prevent backwards routing of messages

+the latter may occur if only one entry is in the receiving node's kademlia.
+In this case the forwarder will be provided as the "nearest node" to the final recipient.
+The cache keeps the address of who the message was forwarded from, and if the cache lookup matches, the message will be dropped.

+## USING PSS AS DEVP2P

 When implementing the devp2p protocol stack, the "adding" of a remote peer is a prerequisite for the side actually initiating the protocol communication.
 Adding a peer in effect "runs" the protocol on that peer, and adds an internal mapping between a topic and that peer.
 It also enables sending and receiving messages using the main io-construct in devp2p - the p2p.MsgReadWriter.